Clairty-Digital-Twin/clarity-loop-backend/docs/archive/APPLE_HEALTHKIT_ACTUAL_IMPLEMENTATION.md

  • Logging level or verbosity: maybe debug logs in dev, concise in prod.
  • Vertex AI usage: in dev, we might not have real Vertex credentials.
 The GeminiService in code checks if config_provider.is_development(): ... use dev-project ... else use prod project ￼.
 We can similarly direct the GeminiClient to either no-op (or use a smaller model, or a dummy response) if in dev.
 However, if we have internet, we could even call the real Vertex model in dev using a test project – that’s optional.
 At minimum, we ensure the dev environment doesn’t break if Vertex API is unavailable (e.g., catch errors or skip actual call).
  • External service endpoints: e.g., pointing to emulators vs. real endpoints is handled by environment variables (as shown with PUBSUB_EMULATOR_HOST etc.).
 The presence of those env vars is itself a toggle – the Google SDK auto-detects them.
  • Security differences: In local test, we often disable auth requirements (for instance, we might not require a valid Firebase token if running in a test context).
-Our FastAPI dependency verify_firebase_token could be stubbed to accept any token in dev mode.
+Our FastAPI dependency verify_Firebase_token could be stubbed to accept any token in dev mode.
 Alternatively, provide a dummy token via config for testing.

 Given the .env example from quickstart, when a developer copies .env.example to .env, they get a pre-filled dev config that sets all the right toggles for using emulators ￼.
 For production, those emulator variables would be omitted and instead real service configs would be present (and secrets like service account JSON path or API keys might be provided via Secret Manager or Cloud Run env vars).